This Revelation 18:4 – Come Out Of Her study discusses whether the Brit Chadashah (New Testament) was written in Hebrew.

 They point specifically to the Gospel of Matthew as being written in Hebrew.
 And maybe it was, but there’s no Scriptural manuscripts to prove it out.

-I agree that the Brit Chadash is undeniably Hebrew in grammar, idiom, and thinking… because it was written by people who had a Hebrew mindset… but that doesn’t prove that the Brit Chadash was written in Hebrew.
+I agree that the Brit Chadashah is undeniably Hebrew in grammar, idiom, and thinking… because it was written by people who had a Hebrew mindset… but that doesn’t prove that the Brit Chadashah was written in Hebrew.

 A Hebrew author knows how to convey Hebrew concepts in the Greek language.
-I think that proclaiming that the Brit Chadash was written in Hebrew, without manuscript proof, is forcing the narrative.
+I think that proclaiming that the Brit Chadashah was written in Hebrew, without manuscript proof, is forcing the narrative.

 The Gospel of Matthew was written primarily to the Jews, so it includes Hebrew-style grammar, idioms and mindset.